 For the three and nine months ended September 30, 2015 and 2014, our Same Properties Portfolio includes all properties in our industrial portfolio that were wholly-owned by us as of January 1, 2014 and still owned by us as of September 30, 2015.
 Results for our Same Properties Portfolio exclude our joint venture property, any properties that were acquired or sold during the period from January 1, 2014 through September 30, 2015, interest income from our note receivable, and corporate general and administrative expenses.
-As of September 30, 2015, our Same Properties Portfolio consisted of 62 properties aggregating approximately 6.1 million rentable square feet, and our Total Portfolio consisted of 113 properties aggregating approximately 11.1 million rentable square feet.
-The difference between these two portfolios is the 51 properties aggregating approximately 5.0 million rentable square feet that were purchased between January 1, 2014 and September 30, 2015.
+As of September 30, 2015, our Same Properties Portfolio consisted of 62 properties aggregating approximately 6.1 million rentable square feet, and our Total Portfolio consisted of 113 properties aggregating approximately 11.1 million rentable square feet that were purchased between January 1, 2014 and September 30, 2015.

 As of September 30, 2015 and 2014, our Same Properties Portfolio occupancy was approximately 93.7% and 91.3%, respectively.
-For the three months ended September 30, 2015 and 2014, our Same Properties Portfolio weighted average occupancy was approximately 93.2% and 90.8% for the nine months ended September 30, 2015 and 2014, respectively.
+For the three months ended September 30, 2015 and 2014, our Same Properties Portfolio weighted average occupancy was approximately 93.2% and 90.6% for the nine months ended September 30, 2015 and 2014, respectively.
+Comparatively, our Same Properties Portfolio weighted average occupancy was approximately 92.9% and 90.6% for the nine months ended September 30, 2015 and 2014, respectively.